 Multicultural Affairs celebrates the rich diversity within the SAIC community, and cultivates an environment in which different perspectives, identities, and experiences are heard, valued, and utilized.
-Through interpersonal and intersectional connection with other artsts in this mmulticultural community, students will find enrichment in their learning process, artistic practice, and personal experience.
-Multicultural Affairs promotes an inclusive environment through (1) community-wide education and learning, (2) advocacy to support underrepresented groups identities, and (3) involvement in student-led groups focused on shared identities.
+Through interpersonal and intersectional connection with other artists in this multicultural community, students will find enrichment in their learning process, artistic practice, and personal experience.
+Multicultural Affairs promotes an inclusive environment through (1) community-wide education and learning, (2) advocacy and support for underrepresented identities, and (3) sponsorship and advising for student-led identity-based.

 Come talk with us:

 - If you have ideas and questions about diversity, equity, and inclusion and how these are experienced in life outside of the classroom